ergoithz/browsepy/README.rst

   plugin_namespaces) will be loaded.
 * **plugin_namespaces** prefixes for module names listed at plugin_modules
   where relative plugin_modules are searched.
+* **exclude_fnc** function will be used to exclude files from listing and directory tarballs.
+Can be either None or function receiving an absolute path and returning a boolean.

 After editing `plugin_modules` value, plugin manager (available at module plugin_manager and app.extensions['plugin_manager']) should be reloaded using